Geodan/i3dm.export/README.md

 See https://hub.docker.com/r/geodan/i3dm.export

-To run in Docker mount two drives:
+To run in Docker mount drives:

 - /app/output: mount for the result tileset.json, subtree files and content files;

-- /glb: mount for the input glb's (remember to add the /glb path to the model in the database, for example  '/glb/my_model.glb'.
+- /glb: mount when using file based input glb's - remember to add the /glb path to the model in the database.
+For example  '/glb/my_model.glb'.

  Example: